-In addition, council's role is to embed adaptation and resilience measures into systems and processes.
+In addition, Council's role is to embed adaptation and resilience measures into organisational systems and processes.

-Adaptation and Resilience policy positions
+12 Adaptation and resilience policy positions

-12.1 Adaptation enables the whole community to build climate and disaster resilience:

-- a) Risk assessment, risk reduction, adaptation, and disaster management are embedded into decision-making, systems and processes. - Resilience is enabled through cost effective investment in risk assessment, adaptation, disaster management and the utilisation of innovative technologies and concepts. - Accurate and current models, mapping and other corporate datasets inform the understanding of the risks associated with climate change. - Adaptation and disaster risk reduction planning minimises economic, social, environmental and infrastructure impacts. - Strong and enduring partnerships are established and supported to improve understanding and action on climate adaptation. - f) Collective action delivers a resilient Sunshine Coast.
+- 12.1 Adaptation enables the whole community to build climate and disaster resilience: - a) Risk assessment, risk reduction, adaptation, and disaster management are embedded into decision- making, systems and processes. - b) Adaptation planning and climate risk reduction informs the ongoing delivery of Council's service outputs for our community. - c) Resilience is enabled through cost effective investment in risk assessment, adaptation, disaster management and the utilisation of innovative technologies and concepts. - d) Accurate and current models, mapping and other corporate datasets inform the understanding of the risks associated with climate change. - e) Adaptation planning and disaster risk reduction minimises economic, social, environmental and infrastructure impacts. - f) Strong and enduring partnerships are established and supported to improve understanding and action on climate risk reduction and adaptation. - g) Collective action delivers a resilient and climate-ready Sunshine Coast.